-The Journalism Option is designed for students interested in pursuing careers in print journalism as correspondents, reporters or feature writers.
+The Journalism Option, Communication associate degree program is designed for students interested in pursuing careers in print journalism as correspondents, reporters or feature writers.
 Students will be expected to build strong writing and communication skills, as well as a broad understanding of history, government, economics, social science and ethics - all areas critical to the practicing journalist.
-Cooperative Education/Work Experience is required.
+Cooperative education/work experience is required.